Savoy mountains in autumn

 2026 Edition

-The Art of Living to the Earth's Rhythm
+The Art of Living at the Rhythm of the Earth

-Discover how Savoyard gastronomy reinvents itself through the respect for natural cycles and the promotion of local terroirs.
+Discover how Savoyard gastronomy reinvents itself through the respect of natural cycles and the promotion of local terroirs.

 Why choose local in 2026?

 In this year 2026, food consciousness has reached a decisive turning point.
-Consuming local is no longer just an activist act; it's a quest for meaning, health, and the preservation of our fragile mountain environment.
-Adopting the products of our Savoyard valleys means engaging in a sustainable nutrition approach.
+Consuming local is no longer just a militant act; it's a quest for meaning, health, and the preservation of our fragile mountain environment.
+Adopting products from our Savoyard valleys means engaging in a sustainable nutrition approach.

 The benefit is threefold.
-For your body first: a vegetable harvested at peak maturity that very morning in the Combe de Savoie retains all its micronutrients.
-For the environment next: by limiting transportation, we preserve the purity of the air in our mountain ranges.
-Finally, for our social fabric: supporting a Beaufort producer or a market gardener from Chautagne guarantees the survival of the skills that make up our region's soul.
+First, for your body: a vegetable harvested at maturity that very morning in the Combe de Savoie retains all its micronutrients.
+Second, for the environment: by limiting transport, we preserve the purity of the air in our massifs.
+Finally, for our social fabric: supporting a Beaufort producer or a market gardener from Chautagne ensures the survival of the savoir-faire that is the soul of our region.

-Diving into the seasonal calendar also means rediscovering the pleasure of anticipation.
-That gastronomic thrill when the first asparagus appear in April or when porcini mushrooms scent the woods in autumn.
-It's this authenticity that we celebrate in our Complete Guide to Traditional Savoyard Gastronomy.
+Diving into the seasonal calendar also means rediscovering the pleasure of waiting.
+That gastronomic thrill when the first asparagus points up in April or when porcini mushrooms scent the undergrowth in autumn.
+It is this authenticity that we celebrate in our Complete Guide to Traditional Savoyard Gastronomy.

 Savoyard market Local cheeses

-Explore the richness of Savoie month after month.
+Explore the richness of Savoy month after month.
 Each season dictates its culinary law for our greatest pleasure.

 March - May